 Kosovo votes for new parliament amid pandemic

-PRISTINA, Kosovo (AP) — Kosovo is holding an early parliamentary election to form a new government amid the coronavirus pandemic, an economic downturn and stalled negotiations with wartime foe Serbia.
+PRISTINA, Kosovo (AP) — Kosovo’s voters defied freezing weather to take part in an early parliamentary election Sunday to form a new government amid the coronavirus pandemic, an economic downturn and stalled negotiations with wartime foe Serbia.

-Some 1.8 million eligible voters on Sunday started to cast their ballots in 2,400 polling stations.
+Some 1.8 million eligible voters on Sunday are expected to cast their ballots in 2,400 polling stations.
 They’re electing 120 lawmakers among more than 1,000 candidates from 28 political groupings.
-Some 100,000 Kosovars in diaspora are also eligible to vote by post.
+Some 100,000 Kosovars abroad are also eligible to vote by post.

 Those infected by the coronavirus will be able to vote through mobile polling teams.